blaiseclarke/sleep-analysis/README.md

 ### Quick Start

 You can run the pipeline directly on your local machine using Python, or in a container using Docker.
-Docker Compose is recommended for reproducible, containerized execution.
+Docker Compose is recommended for reproducible execution.

 #### Prerequisites
 - Python 3.10+ *(for host execution)*